ChrisSantosLang/redscience/docs/source/devenvironment.rst

 -up-for-github/signing-up-for-a-new-github-account>`_
 to get one.

-If you intend to contribute to an existing repository, then fork it.
+If this is a group project with an existing repository, then fork it.
-If you want to build your own code base, then the plan is to start by clicking "Use this template" at https://github.com/ChrisSantosLang/redscience (instructions from GitHub `here <https://docs.github.com/en/github/creating-cloning-and-
+If you want to start a new code base, then the plan is to start by clicking "Use this template" at https://github.com/ChrisSantosLang/redscience (instructions from GitHub `here <https://docs.github.com/en/github/creating-cloning-and-